awil414/E-Commerce-Back-End/README.md

 ## Usage
 To finish the application set-up, complete the following steps:

-Create a MySQL database on your local machine using the schema.sql file located in the /db/ directory (From the MySQL CLI, source db/schema.sql) Then, seed the database with sample data to be used for testing purposes(run 'npm run seed' from inside the root directory of the project.)
+* Create a MySQL database on your local machine using the schema.sql file located in the /db/ directory (From the MySQL CLI, source db/schema.sql)
+* Seed the database with sample data to be used for testing purposes(run 'npm run seed' from inside the root directory of the project.)

 Now you're ready to start the application!
 You can start the server by running:

 npm start